Beware the Cult-Like Control and Abuse of Jehovah’s Witnesses

 b.
 Misquoting statements or using them out of context from non-cult sources

 Jehovah’s Witnesses receive two Watchtower magazines and one Awake magazine per month, along with books, tracts, and other pamphlets and journals released throughout the year.
-(Speaking from personal experience, most JWs I knew struggled to keep up with reading the literature that was produced for them.)
-Their website, JW.org, also has videos and other media that they are encouraged to use extensively for themselves and their children.
+Their website, JW.org, also has videos and other media that they are encouraged to use extensively, for themselves and their children.

-As mentioned above, Jehovah’s Witnesses also have a history of misquoting outside sources or taking them out of context to make their own statements appear accurate and authoritative.
+Jehovah’s Witnesses also have a history of misquoting outside sources or taking them out of context to make their own statements appear accurate and authoritative.
 See this website for examples.
-Ironically, during the writing of this post, Jehovah’s Witnesses were publicly criticized by a scientist for taking his comments out of context in order to support creationism versus evolution; the scientist publicly demanded an apology from the JWs.
-See this website for details.

 6. Unethical use of confession